Learning objectives:

 5. Create the username field

 Change the fill color to be white (#FFFFFF).
-We then need to change the Opacity setting to make the shape semi-transparent.
-This isn’t actually labeled in the Figma interface, but it does exist: it’s the number shown in the Inspector under “Layer”.
+We then need to change the opacity setting to make the shape semi-transparent.
+This isn't labeled as Opacity like it is in Adobe Illustrator, but it does exist: it's the number shown in the Properties panel under "Layer" next to where it says, "Pass through."
 It’s set to 100% by default—let’s change that to 25%.
 You can also set this by simply selecting the object and typing in the opacity value you want.
 Try it—select the rectangle and simply type “25”.
 (This is strangely satisfying, you’ll agree.)

-Next, press T to go back to the Text tool.
+Next, press [[T]] to go back to the Text tool.
 Click anywhere in the frame, and type “Username”.
-The font will probably still be set to the size you just used for the wordmark, so once you’ve typed the text, select the Text layer and change the text size to 16 pixels.
-Change the font color to white, and again change the opacity—this time let’s go for 70%.
+The font will probably still be set to the preferences you used for the wordmark, so once you’ve finished typing, select the text and change it to Inter Regular, the size to 16 pixels, and the case to “As typed” (the dash).
 Drag the text label over the rectangle.
-Hey presto!
+And presto!
 A form field.

 6. Duplicate the username field to create a password field